Kennedy Meadows area of the Kern Plateau – private property, population winter, about 50, summer about 200

 **Sherman Pass is CLOSED DUE TO SNOW!!!
 See the Kern Plateau pages….Call Kernville for update 760 376-3781

-Paved roads are open up to the gate on 5 mile.
-Snow is plowed only as far as the General Store. .
+Paved roads are open up to the gate on 5 mile. pretty much bare ground now.
 OHV trails closed, Monache very closed. the gates are locked at Blackrock.
 Blackrock station closed.
 There’s NO ONE on the hill to help you if you get stuck, and cell service doesn’t work.
 When you see snow, STOP.
 It isn’t going to get any better ahead!

 Gates are locked.
-Ice is all over the roads – and now snow.
-Yes, Pine Pass has snow – and ice!!
-Sometimes it doesn’t get above freezing even during the day, so BLACK ICE HAPPENS!!! every night, lasts all day sometimes.
+Ice is all over the roads – BLACK ICE HAPPENS!!! every night, lasts all day sometimes.

 Snow happens.
 Carry blankets, water, food, and DRIVE CAREFULLY!
 WATCH FOR BLACK ICE!!